 Since centuries, the benefits of this amazing plant have been exploited and used to achieve better health.
 While it does not only have healing properties, it is also known for the amazing preventive properties that it embodies.
-We take a look at why, including neem in your life would be a good idea.
+We take a look at why including neem in your life would be a good idea.

-In case you find that your body is smelling in certain places, it means that you need to rub neem in those places and it will kill the bacteria that is lurking around in those regions.
+In case you find that your body is smelling in certain places, it means that you need to rub neem in those places and it will kill the bacteria that are lurking around in those regions.
 It is a great way to treat some skin issues as well.

 Make a paste with neem, apply it to the troublesome region, let it dry and then you can wash it off when you bathe.
 Alternatively, soak some neem leaves in water overnight and bathe with it.
 Neem works excellent as an anti-bacterial cleanser.

 A few things, however, that one must remember when it comes to not doing when it comes neem include, not consuming it in excess, as it could kill sperm cells.
 Pregnant women should not consume neem, that is in the first four to five months when the baby is developing.
 When a woman is trying to conceive, neem should not be consumed as well, as it creates heat in the body.

 If you are serious about including neem in your diet, you should consider speaking with Hermeet Singh Suri (HOM, BSc., RHN, Epigeneticist) at The Homeopathic Plus Centre who can help you learn how the benefits of neem can be included in your daily life for good health.